OpenEvalProject/evals/manuscripts/elife-30294/v2/manuscript.md

 For multivalent proteins with a valance of 5 or 7 and linker lengths in the range 3 ≤ n < 12 (or 21 ≤ N ≤ 84, where N is the number of linker residues), the value of c* is less than one, and the lowest values of c* are realized for linkers of length 3 < n < 6.
 FRC linkers within a defined length range engender positive global cooperativity and for linker lengths in this optimal range, positive global cooperativity increases with increasing valence.
 This is the regime where phase separation promotes gelation and c* is less than 1.
 Positive global cooperativity weakens with increasing linker lengths.
 Accordingly, for long linker lengths, c* converges to one implying that the domains interact independently when the FRC linkers are sufficiently long.
 This is the regime of zero global cooperativity where gelation occurs without phase separation in accord with the predictions of Flory-Stockmayer theory (Stockmayer, 1943).

-## SARC linkers lead to negative global cooperativity
+### SARC linkers lead to negative global cooperativity

 Figure 8b shows a plot of c* as a function of linker lengths for 3:3, 5:5, and 7:7 systems with SARC linkers.
 Here, c* is greater than one for all the linker lengths.
 This is a signature of negative global cooperativity.
 Linkers with positive effective solvation volumes suppress phase separation and shift the gel point to higher concentrations when compared to the threshold predicted by Flory-Stockmayer theories.
 Explicit linkers also lower the apparent affinity through negative global cooperativity because their positive effective solvation volumes promote solvation thus diminishing productive associations among domains.
 This becomes less of an issue as the linkers become longer.
 If one corrects the intrinsic affinity to account for the weakened apparent affinity, then the convergence of the systems with long linkers to the Flory-Stockmayer limit is recovered (not shown).
 However, the profiles do not change qualitatively and this points to fundamental differences between systems with FRC versus SARC linkers.

 The analysis in Figure 8 has ramifications for drawing inferences from the proteome-wide analysis summarized in Figure 3.
 We find that the values of ∆ and linker length are essentially uncorrelated.
 This is not surprising because the main determinant of the effective solvation volumes is the sequence/amino acid composition and not the length of the linker.
 This point is underscored in the analysis summarized in Figure 3.
 Our analysis of linker sequences in linear multivalent systems shows that approximately 30% of all linkers in the inventory will have 50 or fewer residues and ∆ values less than 0.1 (Supplementary file 1).
 These linkers are the most likely candidates for enabling gelation driven by phase separation in linear multivalent proteins.
 Approximately, 18% of all linkers have fewer than 50 residues and ∆ values greater than 0.1.
 These are the most likely candidates for weakening phase separation and sequences with large positive values of ∆ will drive gelation without phase separation.
 The remainder of the linkers,~50% in all, are longer than 50 residues and these are unlikely to be major modulators of gelation transitions since the analysis in Figure 8 suggests that these linkers cross into the Flory-Stockmayer limit, where the interaction modules become independent of one another.

-## Phase diagrams delineate parameters for distinct types of phase transitions
+### Phase diagrams delineate parameters for distinct types of phase transitions

 ![Figure 9.](https://cdn.elifesciences.org/articles/30294/elife-30294-fig9-v2.jpg)

 **Figure 9.:** Here, for each linker, two of the linker beads were modeled explicitly, while the other three were modeled implicitly.
-For low binding affinities between SH3 domains and PRMs (<3 ), the system undergoes a sol-gel transition as a function of module concentration, and the affinity-specific gel points lie on the green dashed line.
-The red asterisk denotes the critical point located at an interaction affinity of ~3 kBT and a module concentration of ~10kBT–3polymers/voxel.
-Above an interaction affinity of ~3 , the system undergoes phase separation plus gelation.
+For low binding affinities between SH3 domains and PRMs (<3 kBT), the system undergoes a sol-gel transition as a function of module concentration, and the affinity-specific gel points lie on the green dashed line.
+The red asterisk denotes the critical point located at an interaction affinity of ~3 kBT and a module concentration of ~10–3polymers/voxel.
+Above an interaction affinity of ~3 kBT, the system undergoes phase separation plus gelation.
 Phase separation is characterized by a coexistence curve with two arms, shown in blue and purple.
 A solution with a bulk concentration that falls within the yellow region will never form a one-phase solution.
 Instead, it will separate into coexisting dilute and dense phases.
 The concentrations within these phases are equal to the concentrations taken from coexistence curves that intersect with the corresponding tie line (red dotted line).
-This is illustrated for interaction strengths of 4.5kBTk.
-Any solution with a bulk concentration along the tie line will phase separate into a dense phase and a dilute phase of a fixed concentration BTc and slc, respectively.
+This is illustrated for interaction strengths of 4.5kBT.
+Any solution with a bulk concentration along the tie line will phase separate into a dense phase and a dilute phase of a fixed concentration csl and csh, respectively.
 For this system, the high concentration arm of the coexistence curve always lies beyond the gel-line, and therefore, the dense phase will always form a gel.
 The gel line within the two-phase region is calculated based on the percolation threshold and is shown as a dotted green line, which is really an extrapolation of the green dashed line.
-It highlights the fact that shc <slcg < csh throughout the two-phase regime.
+It highlights the fact that csl <cg < csh throughout the two-phase regime.
 The callouts on the right show schematics of the dilute sol coexisting with a dense gel (top right) and a system spanning gel that forms via gelation without phase separation (bottom right).

 Figure 9 shows the phase diagram that we computed from concentration dependent simulations for a 5:5 system and a hybrid five-site linker.
 This phase diagram is shown in the two-parameter space of the concentration of domains along the abscissa and increasing intrinsic affinities along the ordinate.
 For affinities below 3kBT, the system undergoes a continuous transition from a sol to a gel and the green dashed line demarcates the sol-gel line.
 The gels correspond to system-spanning networks that percolate through the entire simulation volume.
 The critical point for this system, shown as a red asterisk, is defined jointly by a critical interaction affinity (3kBT) and a critical module concentration (~10–3polymers/voxel).